-- reference to a built-in or imported typeRef, possibly restricted with allowedValues; - composition of ItemDefinition elements.
+- reference to a built-in or imported typeRef, possibly restricted with allowedValues;

+- composition of ItemDefinition elements

+- function signature element.

 The ItemDefinition element specializes NamedElement and it inherits its attributes and model associations.
 Table 26 presents the additional attributes and model associations of the ItemDefinition element.